Rosie Goodwin RVN

 Jess started her career in 2006 as a nursing a care assistant and qualified as an RVN in January 2011.
 She has also completed an advanced veterinary nursing diploma (small animal) through Harper Adams University and then the BSc Veterinary Nursing in 2018.
-She joined Linden House in 2013 as head nurse and one year after returning from maternity leave, she is now working full time as our practice director.
+She joined Linden House Veterinary Centre in 2013 as head nurse and one year after returning from maternity leave, she is now working full time as our practice director.
 As well as her administrative duties (Jess loves an excel spreadsheet) she enjoys nurse clinics and medical cases, particularly older cats.
 Her furry babies include two spoilt hand-reared cats, a rescued Pomeranian and a Hermann’s tortoise.
 Jess' hobbies include bullet journaling, reading, gaming and Netflix

 Tammy Cordy RVN

 Before becoming a veterinary nurse Tammy worked in the equine sector doing everything from coaching to working in a racing yard.
 She knew however that her passion was really with all things furry so she began her training to become a veterinary nurse in 2011 and qualified in 2013.
 Tammy has loved her time in small animal practice and still feels as passionate about the work she does now as she did when she first started.
-She undertook her training at a practice in the midlands and after five years made the move back to Suffolk with her husband, daughter and their furry family, Herbie, the Cairne terrier and Beatrix, the cat.
+She undertook her training at a practice in the midlands and after five years made the move back to Suffolk with her husband, daughters and their furry family, Herbie, the Cairne terrier and Beatrix, the cat.

 Ingrid Brown RVN